zevenet/packetbl/README.md

 		o.
 Queueno        0
 			Specify a netfilter queue to packetbl
 		p.
 Queuesize    2048
-			Number of packet waiting in the netfilter queue
+			Number of packets that can be stored in the netfilter queue.
 		q.
 Threadmax    700
 			Maximum number of threads.
-One thread for each processing packet.
-Comment this parameter not to limit the thread number.
+One thread is required to manage a packet.
+If this parameter is commented then there is not limit in the threads number.

 ### COMMAND LINE ARGUMENTS